josephmathai10/50DaysOfDesign-Dailylog/README.md

 # 50 Days Of UI Design - Daily Log
 I'm publicly committing to the 50DaysOfUIDesign Challenge starting today!
 This repository is to keep track of the work done during each day of the challenge.  [#50DaysOfDesign](https://www.dailyui.co/)

+## Day 16: November 15, 2022

+- Today's Task: Pop up Ads
+- Task Description: Pop-up ads are forms of online advertising on the World Wide Web.
+A pop-up is a graphical user interface (GUI) display area, usually a small window, that suddenly appears ("pops up") in the foreground of the visual interface.
+- Today's Work: [016]

 ## Day 15: November 14, 2022

 - **Today's Task:** On / Off Switch